mdbromhal/Canvas-Notion-Integration/README.md

 # Canvas-Notion-Integration
-Integrating Canvas with Notion with Python
+Integrating Canvas with Notion with Python.
+References are in Wiki.

 # Step 1: Canvas token
 1. Go to Canvas